cockroachdb/docs/src/current/v22.1/import-performance-best-practices.md

 ### Import the schema separately from the data

-When importing into a new table split your dump data into two files:
+When importing into a new table, split your dump data into two files:

 1. A SQL file containing the table schema.
 1. A CSV, delimited, or AVRO file containing the table data.